dart-archive/jnigen/jnigen/example/README.md

 We intend to cover few more use cases in future.

-Currently supported platforms are Linux (Standalone, Flutter), and Android (Flutter).

 ## Creating a jnigen-based plugin from scratch

 ### Dart package (Standalone only)